Islam-Miko/social_network/README.md

-# Webtronics Junior Python FastAPI developer test task
+# Junior Python FastAPI developer test task

 ## Start app
 You need to have docker and docker-compose v1-v2 on your machine.